Jeija/sigfox-chicken-coop/README.md

 ## Firmware
 The controller firmware is based on [esp-idf](https://github.com/espressif/esp-idf).
-Sigfox functionality is based on [renard-phy-s2lp](https://github.com/jeija/renard-phy-s2lp) and [renard-phy-s2lp-hal-esp32](https://github.com/jeija/renard-phy-s2lp-hal-esp32), which are included as git suprojects.
+Sigfox functionality is based on [renard-phy-s2lp](https://github.com/jeija/renard-phy-s2lp) and [renard-phy-s2lp-hal-esp32](https://github.com/jeija/renard-phy-s2lp-hal-esp32), which are included as git subprojects.
 This means that you need to make sure to clone this repository with the `--recursive` flag.

-The firmware supports over-the-air firmware updates via WiFi.
+The firmware supports Over-the-Air (OTA) updates via WiFi.
 This functionality is based on [esp32-softap-ota](https://github.com/Jeija/esp32-softap-ota).

 ### Configuration
 For now, Sigfox device ID and secret key are configured directly in `firmware/main/src/sigfox.c`, see variables `sigfox_key` and `sigfox_devid`.
 The provided default values are those that I published during [my Sigfox reverse engineering presentation](https://jeija.net/sigfox/), so they are known to be compromised!